 Want more ideas for a unique Antarctic expedition?
 Contact the experts at AdventureSmith for a customized way to make your journey extra special or to find out more about any of our favorite Antarctica superlatives listed above.

 This post detailing unique Antarctica activities is among AdventureSmith Explorations’ extensive collection of travel guides.
-Find more on the AdventureSmith Travel Blog or learn more about our trips to Antarctica.
+Find more on the AdventureSmith Travel Blog, learn more about our trips to Antarctica, view our selection of Antarctica cruise deals and read first hand Antarctica cruise reviews from travelers just like yourself.
 While originally published in February 2017, the information on this page has since been updated to reflect the latest of unique Antarctica travel options.